 When is the best time to visit Aruba?

-Aruba experiences an uptick in rain beginning in September and lasting through December.
-The best months to visit Aruba are from January through August, weather-wise.
+The best months to visit Aruba to avoid rain are from January through August.
 The weather is tropical year round, but not extreme, with a fairly constant temperature of 82-90 degrees Fahrenheit year round.

-The busy tourist season spans from January to March, making hotel room prices soar.
 My personal recommendation is to travel to Aruba in September.
-During this shoulder season, the heavier rains will typically not yet be present, and you are more likely to catch discounts on hotels and activities as the busy season is subsiding.
+During this shoulder season, the heavier rains will typically not yet be present, and you are more likely to catch discounts on hotels and activities.

 What Language is spoken in Aruba?